pyn3rd/HSTS-SuperCookies/README.md

 ![image](https://user-images.githubusercontent.com/41412951/125388718-978a6980-e3d2-11eb-813e-10805d75121c.png)

-3) It is``HSTS``, so the data which sending from Client-Side browser can be stealed by SuperCookie.
+3) It is``HSTS``, so the data sent from Client-Side Browser can be stealed by SuperCookie.